 Course Code CSE 605

 Course Name Compiler Design Lab

+Category of Course Professional Core courses

-Credits 0L: 0T: 4 P
+Credits 0L:0T: 4 P C:2

 Pre-Requisites NIL

 To understand and implement the principles, techniques, and also available tools used in compiler construction process.
 This will enable the students to work in the development phase of new computer languages in industry.